 What exactly is automation?
-It can come in many different forms, all seeking to accomplish the same goals.
-From turning on equipment at a specific time, to operating a more high-tech assembly line production, to employing robotic harvesting technologies, the role of automation is to lessen the workload of human workers and bring a higher level of consistency to activities.
+It can come in many different forms, all accomplishing the same goals.
+From turning on equipment at a specific time to operating a more high-tech assembly line production, to employing robotic harvesting technologies, the role of automation is to lessen the workload of human workers and bring a higher level of consistency to activities.

 What types of tasks can be automated?
 Any activity that is performed according to a schedule can be automated.
 Although many automated tasks require complex equipment, simple tools are readily available to help even hobby growers simplify their workload.
 The following examples outline a few ways you can start automating your indoor garden.